shijistar/enum-plus/README.md

 ### 💡 Custom Field Mapping in Array Format Initialization

-In [4.
-Array Format](#4-array-format) section, we know that you can build an enum from dynamic data from the backend, but it is very likely that the field names of dynamic data are not `value`, `label`, `key`, but other field names.
-In this case, you can pass in a custom option to map these to other field names.
+In the [4.
+Array Format](#4-array-format) section, we know that enums can be created from dynamic data arrays.
+However, the field names in the real world may be different from the default `value`, `label`, and `key`.
+In such cases, you can pass in a custom option to map these to other field names.

 ```js
 import { Enum } from 'enum-plus';